 First, we need to hire a Director of the Program!
 Interested?
 Please apply!

-The Industrial/Organizational (I/O) Psychology Program trains individuals to be both scientists and practitioners.
+The Industrial/Organizational (I/O) Psychology Doctoral Program trains individuals to be both scientists and practitioners.
 We believe that a strong grounding in basic and applied research skills and the theoretical underpinnings of I/O psychology are essential for both academic and applied work.
 The goal of the I/O psychology program is to continue to enhance its national reputation as a center of scholarly excellence in I/O psychology by conducting high-quality basic and applied research.
 Consequently, faculty and student collaboration in ongoing research projects is strongly emphasized.